joelberkeley/spidr/tutorials/BayesianOptimizationDesign.md

 ## A Bayesian optimization refresher

-Techniques such as Adam excel at optimizing functions whose value and gradient are cheap to evaluate, but when function evaluations are expensive and the gradient is unknown, these techniques can be infeasible.
+Techniques such as stochastic gradient descent excel at optimizing functions whose value and gradient are cheap to evaluate, but when function evaluations are expensive and the gradient is unknown, these techniques can be infeasible.
 In Bayesian optimization we approach such problems by placing a probabilistic model over historic function evaluations, and substituting objective function evaluations with model evaluations.
 Model evaluations are cheap, and the gradients are known, but unlike the objective function which produces exact values (neglecting noise), a probabilistic model produces a predictive distribution.
 We must therefore adopt some method to choose candidate optima from the predictive distribution.
 This mapping from distribution to a notion of optimality can balance exploration and exploitation in the search for the objective optima.

 ## Bayesian optimization design